-If Parallel Programming mode has been selected, as described above, then programming of \overrightarrow{PAE} and \overrightarrow{PAF} values can be achieved by using a combination of the \overrightarrow{LD} , WCLK, \overrightarrow{WEN} and Dn input pins.
-Programming \overrightarrow{PAE} and \overrightarrow{PAF} proceeds as follows: when \overrightarrow{LD} and \overrightarrow{WEN} are set LOW, data on the inputs Dn are written into the Empty Offset Register on the first LOW-to-HIGH transition of WCLK.
-Upon the second LOW-to-HIGH transition of WCLK, data are written into the Empty Offset Register.
-The third transition of WCLK writes, once again, to the Empty Offset Register.
-See Figure 14, Parallel Loading of Programmable Flag Registers, for the timing diagram for this mode.
+If Parallel Programming mode has been selected, as described above, then programming of PAE and PAF values can be achieved by using a combination of the LD, WCLK, WEN and Dn input pins.
+For the IDT72V261LA and the IDT72V271LA, programming PAE and PAF proceeds as follows: when LD and WEN are set LOW, data on the inputs Dn are written into the Empty Offset LSB Register on the first LOW-to-HIGH transition of WCLK.
+Upon the second LOW-to-HIGH transition of WCLK, data are written into the Empty Offset MSB Register.
+Upon the third LOW-to-HIGH transition of WCLK, data are written into the Full Offset LSB Register.
+Upon the fourth LOW-to-HIGH transition of WCLK, data are written into the Full Offset MSB Register.
+See Figure 14, Parallel Loading of Programmable Flag Registers for the IDT72V261LA, for the timing diagram for this mode.

 The act of writing offsets in parallel employs a dedicated write offset register pointer.
 The act of reading offsets employs a dedicated read offset register pointer.
 The two pointers operate independently; however, a read and a write should not be performed simultaneously to the offset registers.
 A Master Reset initializes both pointers to the Empty Offset (LSB) register.
 A Partial Reset has no effect on the position of these pointers.
 Write operations to the FIFO are allowed before and during the parallel programming sequence.
 In this case, the programming of all offset registers does not have to occur at one time.
-One, two or more offset registers can be written and then by bringing $\overline{\text{LD}}$ HIGH, write operations can be redirected to the FIFO memory.
-When $\overline{\text{LD}}$ is set LOW again, and $\overline{\text{WEN}}$ is LOW, the next offset register in sequence is written to.
+One, two or more offset registers can be written and then by bringing \overline{LD} HIGH, write operations can be redirected to the FIFO memory.
+When \overline{LD} is set LOW again, and \overline{WEN} is LOW, the next offset register in sequence is written to.
 As an alternative to holding \overline{WEN} LOW and toggling \overline{LD} , parallel programming can also be interrupted by setting LD LOW and toggling \overline{WEN} .